Cruz3196/abcfitness-react/README.md

 ABC Fitness React

-The stack that was used for this project was: mongodb, expressjs, reactjs, and lastly nodejs.
+This project is a rebuild of my previous of my last repo: https://abcfitnesslab.netlify.app Link to the new project: https://abcfitness-react.onrender.com The stack that was used for this project was: mongodb, expressjs, reactjs, and lastly nodejs.
 Tailwind CSS used for front end development.